 The Importance of Filters

 In some cases you might not even need a search string to create a relevant set of results.
 As you start to build searches you will appreciate the importance of well thought out filters.
 At a click you can include or exclude entire sets of information.

 For instance, you might want to limit your results to your organisation’s Account Library.
 Perhaps you’re only interested in a precise set of publishers or a single company.
 You might also want to exclude a certain industry, publisher location, or foreign language.
 All this is possible with filters.

 Once you are satisfied with your search and its results, you can select Save Vable Search.

 This will take you to the Topics page where you have a choice of adding your search to an existing Topic or creating a new one.
 As a reminder, you can create a number of searches under one Topic.

 If you select an existing Topic, you will be prompted to name your search and add an optional description.

 Once done, click on the teal check mark to save your changes.
 If you’re creating a new Topic for your search, you will also name and set the description for the Topic during this step.

 Click on Yes to activate the search - articles will not populate a Newsletter unless they have been activated in the Topic.

-For Alert Topics, those created for a single Newsletter, open the detail view of the corresponding Newsletter.
+Open the detail view of a Newsletter in which the Topic appears.
 Then click on Configure Newsletter to view the associated Topics.
 Click on the cog icon next to the search to be taken to the Articles page where you can update your search string and filters.
 Once finished, click Save in the top right portion of the teal banner to finalize your changes.